jsamuelbutler/preseedseedindeed/README.md

 Maybe I'm wrong, but I'm still curious.
 I must gather the data before I can come to the conclusion that I am wrong.

-For now, I will just enjoy the experiment for what it is and now anyone reading gets to enjoy it with me.
+For now, I will just enjoy the experiment for what it is.
+Anyone reading can enjoy it with me.